Juniperus hudsonica Forbes

 ].
 'Bar Harbour' is very salt-resistant[

-Dioecious, male and female plants must be grown if seed is required.
+A dioecious species, both male and female forms must be grown if seed is required.

 The fruits are roasted and used in the preparation of a coffee-like beverage[